 The water heater use and function is described in the Water Systems Section.
+Here we will detail the electrical side of the heater.

-The water heater is powered by the AC Distribution Panel.
-It is much the same as an electric water heater in your home except in this case, the heater uses 120 volt (220 overseas), but it uses elements to heat the water to a specified temperature.
+The water heater is powered by the AC sub panel behind the port salon seat.
+It is much the same as an electric water heater in your home except in this case, the heater uses 120 volt, but it uses elements to heat the water to a specified temperature.
 Consult the manufacturer's documentation for any internal information about the water heater.

-8.1.8 Microwave
+8.2.3 Microwave

-The microwave is powered with the 120 volt (220 overseas) power through the breaker marked "Microwave."
-There is a 120 volt (220 overseas) receptacle behind the microwave that it is plugged into.
+The microwave is powered with the 120 volt power through the breaker marked "Microwave."
+There is a 120 volt receptacle behind the microwave that it is plugged into.
 This outlet is not part of the GFI circuit.
 It is protected by the breaker on the MDP.